 University visits and work placements

 Candidates can meet the firm at some of the autumn virtual law fairs.
 The firm suggests candidates apply for a two-week summer work placement via the and should apply for a two-week summer work placement via the firm's careers website.
 Akin Gump usually offers between eight to ten places, and vac schemers spend each week in a different department.
 Everybody's allocated a trainee buddy and they spend their visit working alongside associates.
 “We aim for them to see how commercially focused our work is, experience a mixture of contentious and transactional work, and get exposure to an area most don't get a chance to study – for example, restructuring or energy transactions,” says Widdows.

 Trainee hopefuls at Akin Gump need consistently strong academics and should be on track for at least a 2:1 degree.
 “Legal work experience is a plus, but not a necessity,” Widdows says.
 “If you've got previous experience in a firm with a financial institutions or energy focus, then that is good as our work will be more familiar to you.”

 Alongside questions about an applicant's commercial awareness and attraction to Akin Gump are ones asking about challenging experiences they've tackled and what they hope to gain from their career.
 On that note, Widdows has this to say: “We're not looking for someone who wants to disappear into a large programme in a full-service firm; we want people who are interested in collaborative working within a fast-paced, business law environment.
 Applicants also need to show that they understand the demands of our very commercially focused client base.”
-She adds: “Applicants should be sincere, solution focussed and give us a sense of how they genuinely see themselves working and thriving in an immersive learning environment.”
+She adds: “Applicants should be sincere, solution focused and give us a sense of how they genuinely see themselves working and thriving in an immersive learning environment.”